securing/SCSVS/1.0/0x12-V3-Blockchain-Data.md

 ## Control Objective

 Smart contracts in public blockchains has no built-in mechanism to store secret data securely.
 It is important to protect sensitive data from reading by untrusted actor.

 Ensure that a verified contract satisfies the following high level requirements:
-* Data stored in smart contract is identified and protected.
+* Data stored in smart contract is identified and protected,
-* Secret data is not kept in blockchain as plaintext.
+* Secret data is not kept in blockchain as plaintext,
 * Smart contract is not vulnerable due to data misrepresentation.

 Category “V3” lists requirements related to the blockchain data of the smart contracts.